Rahb1t/react-tic-tac-toe/README.md

 Simple tic tac toe game that implements useState() and localStorage

-It can simply be installed running:
+It can be installed and run with the following commands:

 - git clone
 - cd react-tic-tac-toe